 - organizing QA in a rapidly growing company

-Video from REWE digital Meetup Ilmenau
+Video from REWE digital Meetup Ilmenau (German)

 Team-Driven Microservice Quality Assurance

 While the Microservice architectural style has a lot of benefits, it makes certain QA practices impractical: there is no big release candidate that can be tested before put to production, no single log file to look into for root cause analysis and no single team to assign found bugs to.
-Instead there are deployments happening during test runs, as many log files as there are microservices and many teams to mess with the product.
+Instead, there are deployments happening during test runs, as many log files as there are microservices, and many teams to mess with the product.

 Our teams tried a lot of good and bad ideas to QA our microservice ecosystem.

 In this talk I will present some of the best of those ideas, like testing microservices in isolation including UI tests, posting deployment events to a chat room, add team names to log lines or team-driven monitoring on service metrics.

 Also I will talk about some ideas that failed for us, like building a comprehensive test suit for the overall product or a company-wide QA guild.